 A buoyancy aid is an essential piece of kit, especially for beginners.
 They work in a similar way to lifejackets, but they allow for a much wider range of movement for the arms and neck.

-Even advanced paddlers still wear their helmets; although you're out in the water, you can still suffer from head injuries, and that's not just from hitting yourself in the head with your own paddle.
+Even advanced paddlers still wear their helmets.
+When you're out in the water, you can suffer from head injuries, and that's not just from hitting yourself in the head with your own paddle!

 Trolleys are super handy pieces of equipment that you'll be glad you invested in, especially if you're a long walk from the water.

-If you're more of a soloist, you'll be relieving yourself of the kayak’s weight, which in more ways than one can protect your kayak from potential damage from dragging and dropping it.
+If you're more of a soloist, you'll be relieving yourself of the kayak’s weight, which can protect your kayak from potential damage from dragging and dropping it.

 Naturally, what you wear will depend on the weather; in the summer, you can happily paddle in some boardies and a t-shirt, but if you fall in, be warned that the water will be cold; this is where wetsuits come in.

 Wetsuits are a great investment, and they can keep you kayaking all year round as they will provide much-needed insulation and keep you fairly dry.